markersData/TidyDataProject/CodeBook.md

 The data used in this project originally came from the UCI HAR Dataset, dowloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 This is a dataset is also described as Human Activity Recognition Using Smartphones Dataset Version 1.0.
-The script **run_analysis.R** was created in this project to manipulate the UCI HAR Dataset to create a second, independent tidy data set *meanAndStdData*, with the average of each variable related to mean or standard deviation for each activity and each subject of the UCI HAR Dataset.
+The script **run_analysis.R** was created in this project to manipulate the UCI HAR Dataset to create a second, independent tidy data set *meanAndStdData*, which lists the average of each variable related to mean or standard deviation (in the UCI HAR Dataset) for each activity for each subject of that Dataset.

 As described in the original UCI HAR dataset README file: